 7. What preliminary findings or evaluations of the study have you received?
-State both the positive and negative
+State both the positive and negative results received at this time.

 Attach to this Progress Report a copy of your current consent form and a copy of a memo from your Project Review Panel addressing the following questions: